bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This property sets the inner radius when drawing a circular sector.
 It could be set to 0, in which case the circular sector will cover part of the circle without any hole in the middle.

-+ q

-  This style is primary used with a quote-bundle to ask that a quotation mark to be placed before and after the entire bundle.

 + fit:contain
 + fit:cover